Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

-To investigate the non-equilibrium dynamics of the coexisting chiral domains, we performed time-resolved ultrafast X-ray diffraction measurements on a chemically tuned sample (x = 0.06) (Fig. \ref{fig2}a).
-We employed 800 nm laser pulses to excite the system and 10 keV X-ray pulses to probe the evolution of the NC-CDW peaks for $\alpha$ and $\beta$ domains ($Q_{1\alpha}$ and $Q_{1\beta}$; Fig. \ref{fig2}b).
-A two-dimensional area detector was used to track the transient evolution of the diffraction peak shapes along both in-plane and out-of-plane directions in reciprocal space.
+We next tracked $T_{\mathrm{NC}}$ and the chiral-domain imbalance across the doping series.
+As shown in Fig.~\ref{fig1}(d), $T_{\mathrm{NC}}$ decreases monotonically with increasing Ti concentration, while the IC--NC coexistence interval remains approximately 5--7~K, broader than the 1--3~K range reported for pristine 1\textit{T}-TaS$_2$~\cite{van1980electron,ishiguro1991electron,chen2015influence}.
+More strikingly, $I_\alpha/I_\beta$ evolves from approximately $20:1$ at $x=0.05$ to nearly $1:1$ for $x\geq0.08$ (Fig.~\ref{fig1}(e)).
+Ti substitution therefore continuously reduces the imbalance between the two chiral configurations and drives the system toward a macroscopically chirality-balanced state.
+Within a Landau free-energy picture~\cite{de2021colloquium}, this evolution is consistent with a progressive reduction of the free-energy difference between the $\alpha$ and $\beta$ configurations.
+Ti doping thus provides a tunable ground state with coexisting chiral domains, creating a favorable starting point for ultrafast optical control.\\

+{\emph{Ultrafast chiral-domain redistribution}}--We investigated the nonequilibrium dynamics of coexisting chiral domains in the chemically tuned $x=0.06$ sample using time-resolved X-ray diffraction at the Bernina endstation of SwissFEL~\cite{prat2020compact,ingold2019experimental} (Fig.~\ref{fig2}(a)).
+The sample was excited by 800~nm laser pulses with a duration of approximately 35~fs.
+The transient responses of the $\alpha$- and $\beta$-domain NC-CDW reflections, $Q_{1\alpha}$ and $Q_{1\beta}$, were probed using 10~keV X-ray pulses with a duration of approximately 50~fs (Fig.~\ref{fig2}(b)).
+The pump--probe delay was controlled using a mechanical delay stage and a phase shifter, while shot-to-shot variations in the relative arrival time were corrected using the timing-tool signal.
+The resulting temporal resolution was approximately 60~fs.
+A two-dimensional detector simultaneously recorded the transient peak profiles along the in-plane and out-of-plane momentum directions.

-Before pump excitation, the diffraction peaks of the two domains exhibit different widths (Fig. \ref{fig2}c).
-We extracted the full width at half maximum (FWHM, defined as $2\sqrt{2\ln2}\sigma$) of $Q_{1\alpha}$ and $Q_{1\beta}$ peaks via Gaussian fitting.
-The FWHM of the dominant $\alpha$-domain peak is $0.0027 \,a^*$, which is narrower than that of the minority $\beta$-domain peak ($0.0029 \,a^*$).
-Given that the FWHM is inversely proportional to the in-plane correlation length $\xi$ of the ordered phase ($\xi \propto 1/\sigma$), this result indicates that the $\alpha$ domain possesses not only a higher population but also a larger domain size than the $\beta$ domain in the ground state of chemically tuned samples.
+Before photoexcitation, the two reflections exhibit different in-plane widths (Fig.~\ref{fig2}(c)).
+Gaussian fits give full width at half maximum (FWHM, defined as $2\sqrt{2\ln2}\sigma$) values of $0.0027\,a^*$ for the dominant $Q_{1\alpha}$ peak and $0.0029\,a^*$ for the minority $Q_{1\beta}$ peak.
+Since the inverse peak width tracks the corresponding correlation length, the narrower $Q_{1\alpha}$ reflection indicates that the dominant $\alpha$ domains are, on average, more spatially correlated than the minority $\beta$ domains.